adospace/reactorui-maui-docs/components/stateful-components.md

 Each time you click the button you should see the "Render" string output in the console of your IDE: this means, as explained, that a new Visual Tree has been created.

-Now, take for example that we want just to update the label text and nothing else.
-In this case, we can take full advantage of a MauiReactor feature that let us just update the native control _without_ requiring a complete refresh.
+Now, imagine for example that we just want to update the label text and nothing else.
+In this case, we can take full advantage of a MauiReactor feature that lets us just update the native control _without_ requiring a complete refresh.

 Let's change the sample code to this: